- A Cat’s Natural Behavior

 CBD comes from the cannabis plant, which is famous for the euphoric high generated by a completely different compound called THC .
 THC is the compound responsible for the psychoactive properties found in marijuana.
 CBD for pets does not contain THC.
 It is a safe and well-tolerated compound that has benefits for people and their pets.

 CBD reportedly calms the mind, relaxes the body, and reduces pain.
 There have been only a few studies involving canines and CBD, but the results are intriguing.
-Utilizing CBD for your cat’s anxiety and other ailments is a possibility.
+Utilizing CBD for your cat’s ailments is a possibility.

-Cats can experience a lot of anxiety which can stem from several different experiences, such as:
+Cats can experience a lot of stress which can stem from several different experiences, such as:

 - Being left alone for extended periods